What you need to know about fear.

 • I can't decide if I should write fiction or memoir.

 • I don't know how to market my work.
 Should I get a website up first, build a platform?

 • Should I use a pen name or my real name?

 • I get paid to produce a TV show/clean people's teeth/teach third grade/balance company books - I'm not a real writer.

-• Nobody wants to read the sad stuff I write.
+• Nobody wants to read the weird/sad/soft stuff I write about.

 • Just because I used to like writing when I was young doesn't mean it's my calling.

 • I don't have resistance!
 I just have a lack of focus, and/or I don't like doing what other people expect of me.

 Even our most multi-layered, complicated resistance stories are all about one thing: fear.
 And at the core, that always feels the same, no matter the details.